[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 The Lovehoney Flexy Beast wearable couples vibrator with cartoon eyes

 My second reaction was “huh, the level of power is actually respectable.”
-Considering how small it is, the Flexy Beast offers passably good vibrations.
-They’re a little buzzy, though, whereas I prefer deep rumbles (and so, it seems, do 56% of the people of FilthTwitter, based on my completely scientific study.)
+Considering how small it is, the Flexy Beast flexible vibrator offers passably good vibrations.
+They’re a little buzzy, though, whereas I prefer deep rumbles (and so, it seems, do 56% of my followers on Twitter based on my completely scientific study.)

-There are 5 helpful suggestions provided on the Lovehoney site for how to use the Flexy Beast.
+There are 5 helpful suggestions provided on the Lovehoney site for how to use the Flexy Beast flexible vibrator.
 Of the two that do not require a factory-installed penis, I was… I think “baffled” is a fair word to use?

 Diagram of suggested ways to use the Lovehoney Flexy Beast vibrator

-Let me reiterate: neither of these suggestions make a single iota of sense when you try them on an actual vulva.
+Let me reiterate: neither of these suggestions for using this flexible vibrator make a single iota of sense when you try them on an actual vulva.

 Not one to give up easily, I tried a few other things.
 I tried twisting the arms together and inserting them to make a sort of anchor in my vagina while I used the bullet part on my clit.
 This just ended up with it poking me painfully in the vaginal walls (and it fell out in three seconds.)

-I tried to essentially attach it to my labia by twisting the arms in such a way as to clamp it on to my fleshy bits.
+I tried to essentially attach it to my labia by twisting the arms in such a way as to use them as clamps.
 It slipped straight off.

 The Lovehoney Flexy Beast wearable couples vibrator